haracejacob/delicious-mabab/README.md

 # delicious-mabab

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.2.
+This project was referenced with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.2.

 ## Getting Started